wp-plugins/unattach/readme.txt

 Unattach is a very simple plugin which allows detaching images and other media from WordPress posts, pages and other content types.

-As of WordPress 3.1, the only way to detach a media item from a post is to delete either the post or the media item.
-This plugin solves that adding a 'Unattach' link below each media file in the Media Library admin view.
+As of WordPress 3.5, the only way to detach a media item from a post is to delete either the post or the media item.
+This plugin solves that by adding an 'Unattach' link below each media file in the Media Library admin view.

 [Plugin by Outlandish Ideas](http://outlandishideas.co.uk/blog/2011/03/unattach/)